 Use positive reinforcement

 Don’t make your contact center agents dread coming to work with you, as this could hurt their job satisfaction.
 Agents are more likely to deliver the best results if they feel supported, valued, and well-equipped.
+Additionally, consider small gestures such as gift cards for employees to show your appreciation for their hard work and dedication.
+It will create a more positive work environment and increase job satisfaction, leading to better results.

 Remember to show appreciation for hard work